Part 7: Putting it All Together: Recipes for Successful Cycling

 - The kitchen scale thing led me to starve myself with eating lots of raw cabbage to fill up my stomach.
 I trained before breakfast while hungry as well.

 All the methods worked initially, though sooner rather than later I was back to where I started, could be because the of season was time to relax and eat what I wanted.
-The last one was the least fun by a a huge margin and the most successful to the point I got to 83kg (183lbs) in the spring of 2015, though any little ‘deviation’ or treat would send me on a path to weight gain and as I said it was not fun at all.
-Oh yes and bonking and fuelling during trainings longer than 2h was a real threat and limiter for me.
+The last one (starving myself….) was the least fun by a a huge margin and the most successful to the point I got to 83kg (183lbs) in the spring of 2015, though any little ‘deviation’ or treat would send me on a path to weight gain and as I said it was not fun at all.
+Oh yes and bonking and fueling during trainings longer than 2h was a real threat and limiter for me.

 Than it all changed as I educated myself.